-Learn About the Role of a Music Promoter
+The Role of a Music Promoter

 What Does a Music Promoter Do?

-A music promoter typically works in a regular office and may have an assistant or a team.
+A music promoter usually works in a regular office and may have an assistant or a team.
 Some opt to meet with clients off-site, at restaurants or other entertainment locations.
 Others do most of their work online or over the phone.